belle2/basf2/online_book/basf2/b2bii.rst

 .. admonition:: Task
    :class: exercise stacked

-   Use the final task in `First steering file` lesson as a template, try to convert it to your first b2bii analysis script.
+   Use the final task in :ref:`onlinebook_first_steering_file` lesson as a template, try to convert it to your first b2bii analysis script.

    This time, let's reconstruct
    :math:`B^{-} \to D^{0} \pi^{-}` with :math:`D^{0} \to K^{-}\pi^{+}\pi^{0}`.